lordksix/lordksix/README.md

 <br>

 <h2>👯 I’m looking to collaborate on <br></h2>
-Projects that uses Python, Java, JavaScript, Kotlin, or PHP.
+Projects that use Python, Java, JavaScript, Typescript, Kotlin, or PHP.
 <br>

 <h2>⚡ Fun fact <br></h2>
 Star Wars aficionado.
-No greater magic and Star Wars magic.<br>
+No greater magic than Star Wars magic.<br>
 Formula 1 fan.
 World and time stops each time a Grand Prix is on. <br>
 Python Lover.<br>
  ####